Get Schooled

 Creating a StudentAid.gov account will require you and your contributors to set up at least one form of Multi-Factor Authentication (MFA), which is another layer of security to keep your information safe.
 You can set this up using a phone number, email, authentication app, or a one-time backup code (keep safe).

 If you’re a dependent student (you live with your parents and rely on them for financial support such as food and housing), one or both of your parents will need to create their own StudentAid.gov accounts.
-Keep in mind that your parent(s) will need their own email address.
-You can create a free one using Gmail or Yahoo.
+Keep in mind that your parent(s) will need their own email address to create a StudentAid.gov account.
 After your and your contributors' StudentAid.gov accounts are created, you can begin filling out your FAFSA.

 How do I know if I am dependent/independent for FAFSA purposes?